All Episodes

 Thank you.

-Um actually, as a matter of fact, that's a good place for us to move forward into our conversation with.
+Actually, as a matter of fact, that's a good place for us to move forward into our conversation with.

 Thank you for joining us.

-What I mean by psychedelic Christ is that, well, gosh, it might one might say that with normal, the kind of normal social consciousness, the normal cultural consciousness that I reckon the state and the culture would like you to have, i.e.
+What I mean by psychedelic Christ is that, well, gosh, one might say that with normal, the kind of normal social consciousness, the normal cultural consciousness that I reckon the state and the culture would like you to have, i.e., worshiping false idols, beginning with yourself, ending with perhaps some expression of a personal urge, false gods in the culture.

 So it seems like the very kind of thing I was grasping at as a crack and heroin addict for a good many years.

-And indeed, the kind of bliss through carnality that as a sex addict, uh certainly I suppose you might say an active sex addict, once a sex addict, always a sex addict, but you know, while I was pursuing carnality and the flesh, what I was longing for was this deep intimacy that I'm starting to receive in the most surprising but empirical and undeniable ways.
+You know, while I was pursuing carnality and the flesh, what I was longing for was this deep intimacy that I'm starting to receive in the most surprising but empirical and undeniable ways.

-And I'm very grateful to have our conversation, which I reckon is obviously how can it not center around the recent murder of I'm assuming your friend uh Charlie Kirk, and a man that I knew a little, um but of course make God rest his eternal soul, and I hope that you are recovering from what must be a staggeringly traumatic event.
+And I'm very grateful to have our conversation, which I reckon is obviously, how can it not center around the recent murder of, I'm assuming, your friend Charlie Kirk, a man that I knew a little.

-And I'm and my sincere prayers for you.
+And my sincere prayers for you.

 Thank you, Russell.